Scarinci Hollenbeck, LLC, LLCScarinci Hollenbeck, LLC, LLC

 (B) The information derives independent economic value, actual or potential, from not being generally known to, and not being readily ascertainable through proper means by, another person who can obtain economic value from the disclosure or use of the information.”

-The trade secret laws of most states, including New Jersey, are modeled after the Uniform Trade Secrets Act (UTSA), which defines “trade secret” similarly.
-Enacted in 2016, the DTSA provides that trade secrets encompass a wide range of information types, including but not limited to financial, business, scientific, technical, economic, or engineering information.
-To qualify as a trade secret, the information must derive independent economic value from not being generally known or readily ascertainable by others who could obtain economic value from its disclosure or use.
+To qualify as a trade secret, the information must have independent economic value.
+It cannot be generally known or easily obtained by others who could gain economic value from its disclosure or use.
 In addition, the owner must take reasonable steps to keep the information secret.
 Courts largely consider the trade secret definitions under the DTSA and various state laws under the UTSA to be “functionally equivalent.”

 While courts will always examine the unique facts of each case, the following factors will often be taken into account: